syncfusion-content/maui-docs/MAUI/Cartesian-Charts/DataLabels.md

 documentation: ug
 ---

-# Data Label in .NET MAUI Chart (SfCartesianChart)
+# Data Label in .NET MAUI Chart

 Data labels are used to display values related to a chart segment.
 Values from data point(x, y) or other custom properties from a data source can be displayed.